jantman/puppet-archlinux-workstation/README.markdown

 This includes:

 * your login user, a primary group with the same name as the username, and their supplementary groups
+* add a Firewall rule to allow SSH access

+Optionally:

 * sudoers file and sudoers.d entries for your user
 * sshd_config, including AllowUsers (your user only) and auth methods (pubkey/RSA only)
 * ``/etc/makepkg.conf``, set to compile and cache sources under ``/tmp`` (tmpfs), and specify -j${::processorcount} make flag.